DeNederlandscheBank/data-patterns/docs/usage.rst

     miner = data_patterns.PatternMiner(p)

 The function ``reported`` is a simple function that returns "not reported" if the value is nan or zero and "reported" otherwise.

+There are also other functions such as percentage, which transforms ratios to percentages and EEA_country, which returns 'EEA' if a country is in the european economic area.

 This pattern-definition finds conditional patterns ('-->') between 'Type' and whether the columns 'Assets', 'TV-life', 'TV-nonlife', 'Own funds' are reported or not.